universal-ctags/ctags/docs/extending.rst

 Universal-ctags follows and extends the design of Exuberant-ctags.

-Universal-ctags can run an external command as a parser for specified language.
-See :ref:`xcmd <xcmd>` to know how to integrate an external parser command and universal-ctags.

 Universal-ctags encourages users to share the new parsers defined by the options.
 See :ref:`optlib <optlib>` to know how you can share your parser definition with other.